The definitive guide to knowing what to include (and not include)

 Example: “I took Japanese at the local community college for two semesters my junior yearbecausemy school only offered Year-1 and Year-2 Japanese.
 However, the community college coursesdonot appearon my high school transcript.”

 Major achievements and commitments in an extracurricular activity

 Sometimes your participation in extracurricular activities warrants more than 150 characters of explanation.
 Whereas you do not need to explain your duties as student council president or explain how many fashion articles you wrote for the school newspaper, you may wish to briefly explain that you received first place in a statewide math competition or that you play the incredibly rare and challenging contra bassoon in orchestra.
-Or maybe you need to explain that you spent 30 hours per week for a semester at musical rehearsal because you were the lead in your school’s huge musical during junior year.
+Or maybe you need to explain that you spent 30 hours per week for a semester at musical rehearsal because you were the lead in your school’s huge musical during junior year, or how much effort you devoted to your summer internship at a law firm between 10th and 11th grade.
 Briefly elaborating on a major accomplishment can give adcoms a bigger picture of your passions, interests, and commitments.

 Example: “During the Fall of my junior year, I was awarded first place in the Wisconsin Mathematics Council State Math Contest.
 I competed with over 300 qualifying students from across Wisconsin in 6 different categories and received the highest overall score.”